 SECTION 1.
-The legislature recognizes the need to develop non-genetic modification based solutions to protect taro from disease and insects on a statewide basis.
-In Senate Concurrent Resolution No. 206 (2007), the legislature requested the department of agriculture to develop a taro security and purity research program to save and protect taro from natural attack.
+The legislature recognized the need to develop non-genetic modification based solutions to protect taro from disease and insects on a statewide basis.
+In senate concurrent resolution no. 206 (2007), the legislature requested that the department of agriculture develop a taro security and purity research program that is designed to ensure that taro can be saved and protected from natural attack.

-In 2007, 1,800,000 pounds of taro were imported to Hawaii.
-Under existing biosecurity rules, the department of agriculture was unable to inspect much of the imported taro to protect existing taro crops in the state.
+In 2007, 1.8 million pounds of taro were imported to Hawai‘i.
+Under current biosecurity rules, the department of agriculture was unable to inspect much of these imports for threats to existing taro crops in the State.

-At the same time, taro farmers are struggling with high rates of pest and disease infestation, rising crop and land costs, lack of access to quality water and land resources, a decline in crop cultivar biodiversity, and a decrease in the number of families continuing the taro farming lifestyle.
-Taro and taro farms are important in helping to promote Hawaii's economic vitality in agriculture, tourism, health and wellness, and education and the arts.
-Taro and taro farms help to sell Hawaii to the world.
+At the same time, taro farmers are struggling with high rates of pests and disease infestation, rising crop and land costs, lack of access to quality water and land resources, declines in crop cultivar biodiversity, and a decrease in the number of families able to continue the taro farming lifestyle.
+Taro and taro farms are a visual image that is critical to Hawaii's economic vitality in agriculture, tourism, health and wellness, and education and the arts.
+Taro and taro farms help to sell Hawai‘i to the world.

-Senate Concurrent Resolution No. 206 (2007) requested the department of agriculture (DOA) to collaborate with taro growers and various native Hawaiian groups to develop and adopt a program that would:
+The department of agriculture was tasked under senate concurrent resolution 206 (2007) to collaborate with taro growers and various native Hawaiian groups to develop and adopt a program that would:

-(1) Allow DOA's biosecurity program to protect crops in Hawaii by inspecting foreign crops upon entrance to the state, thereby preventing any viruses or insects from entering the state;
+(1) Allow the department of agriculture's biosecurity program to protect crops in Hawai‘i by inspecting foreign crops upon entrance to the State, and preventing any viruses or insects from entering the State;

 (2) Allow alternative forms of research on taro other than genetic modification;